Azure/AppService/_posts/2021-03-31-Secure resilient site with custom domain.md

 ### Alter authentication settings

 After a good coffee, try to browse to the Front Door url.
 In my case: https://secureweb.z01.azurefd.net.
-I appears to be working, but notice the address bar.
+It appears to be working, but notice the address bar.
 It redirected you directly back to your Web App.
-To fix that we need to do two things.
-First we need to update the App registration in Azure AD to allow authentication request coming from the new url.
+To fix that you need to do a few things.
+First, update the App registration in Azure AD to allow authentication request coming from the new url.
 You can add multiple reply-urls by separating them with a space, but if you only want to allow authentication through Front Door, you can just replace it.

 ```bash
 az ad app update --id REPLACE-ME-APPID --reply-urls https://secureweb.z01.azurefd.net/.auth/login/aad/callback https://securewebapp2021.azurewebsites.net/.auth/login/aad/callback
 ```

-Second, we also need one of the new features of Authentication in App Service.
+Second, it is time to look at one of the new features of Authentication in App Service.
 Open up the auth.json file again and in the login section under allowedExternalRedirectUrls add the Azure Front Door url.
 You should also add it in the AAD validation section under allowedAudiences (remember the comma in both settings).

-Finally we need to tell the Authentication framework where to look for the original address.
+Finally, in auth.json configure the Authentication framework to look for the original address.
 In forward proxies like Front Door, the address is typically sent in an http header called X-Forwarded-Host, which is covered by the Standard convention.
 The forwardProxy section goes to httpSettings.
 Final json file looks like this:

 ```json
 {